bigsea-ufcg/bigsea-manager/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview
-The **Broker** component is the framework entry point for the user.
+The **Broker** is the framework entry point for the user.
 It is responsible for receiving a submission from the user and preparing its execution.

 **Asperathos** was developed by the [**LSD-UFCG**](https://www.lsd.ufcg.edu.br/#/) *(Distributed Systems Laboratory at Federal University of Campina Grande)* as one of the existing tools in **EUBra-BIGSEA** ecosystem.